 Collins, Michael (1890–1922), revolutionary leader, chairman of the Irish provisional government, and commander-in-chief of the provisional government army, was born 16 October 1890 at Woodfield, Sam's Cross, west Co.
-Cork, last born of three sons and five daughters of Michael Collins, tenant farmer (aged 75 at Collins's birth), and Mary Anne Collins (née O'Brien), who continued to work on the family farm after being widowed, dying of cancer in 1907.
-Educated at Lisavaird and Clonakilty national schools, he left school aged 15 and moved to London to work as a clerk, first in West Kensington post office savings bank, then at a stockbroker's in the City (1910), and subsequently at the Board of Trade (1914).
+Cork, last born of three sons and five daughters of Michael Collins, tenant farmer (aged seventy-five at Collins's birth), and Mary Anne Collins (née O'Brien), who continued to work on the family farm after being widowed, dying of cancer in 1907.
+Educated at Lisavaird and Clonakilty national schools, he left school aged fifteen and moved to London to work as a clerk, first in West Kensington post office savings bank, then at a stockbroker's in the City (1910), and subsequently at the Board of Trade (1914).
 Before leaving London, he was employed by the Guaranty Trust Co. during 1915.
-He became an enthusiastic participant in GAA and Gaelic League activities, both as a player and as an administrator, and was sworn into the IRB in 1909.
+He became an enthusiastic participant in Gaelic Athletic Association (GAA) and Gaelic League activities, both as a player and as an administrator, and was sworn into the Irish Republican Brotherhood (IRB) in 1909.
 In 1914 he joined the Irish Volunteers, and was appointed treasurer of the IRB for southern England.
 His London experience in the enclosed exile nationalist community was more important than has often been allowed: he became an avid reader of popular fiction, notably Conan Doyle, and through his employment he accumulated invaluable administrative experience.
 Old London friends were to be key contacts later in his intelligence network.

 He had a surer grasp of the limitations of his achievement than many of his biographers.
 His significance to a great extent lay in Dublin.
 The British obsession with Collins, and their failure to trace his movements, contributed to the Collins legend.
 He was able to cycle round Dublin and drink in various hotels in Parnell Square while billed as the most wanted man in the British empire.
 However, later attempts to arrest him may at times have been less than whole-hearted because of various peace initiatives.
 Between the arrest of Arthur Griffith (qv) (November 1920) and de Valera's return from the US (late December), Collins was acting president of the dáil government.
 In that December he was involved in protracted informal peace negotiations, centring on Archbishop Patrick Clune (qv) of Perth, Western Australia, which broke down on the British government's belated insistence that IRA arms be surrendered.
 In the first half of 1921 he became progressively more pessimistic about the war.
 The arrest of important intelligence agents, notably Ned Broy (qv), reduced the effectiveness of his information, and his offices were raided by British forces (April 1921).
 There was a feeling that the net was closing around him, and Mulcahy was to claim in a memoir that if it had not been for the truce there would have been need for another purge of British agents.
 Collins became extremely critical of the failings of inactive IRA units.
 It was his realistic appraisal of the military situation, and particularly the dire shortages of arms and ammunition, that explains his acceptance of the truce in early July 1921.
 Plans for massive shipments of arms from Italy and Germany did not materialise; the Cork IRA leadership later blamed Collins for the failure to bring to fruition negotiations in Italy for arms.